korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 and the **Entity Manager** which manages lifecycles of these entities.
 * **The Persistence Context** is a special cached area where the entities exist.

-You can think of JPA as an extra layer of functionality, between your application code and the JDBC code you saw in the last sections.
+You can think of JPA as an extra layer of functionality between your application code and the JDBC code you saw in the last sections.
 **Object-Relational Mapping** is a method of mapping database tables defined by columns, to a class with correlated fields, and setters and getters.